Skip to main content

 Android Apps with 0 ms Usage

-This data source captures any app that is running on the participant's Android phone, even if they don't interact with that app directly.
+This data source captures any app that is running on the participant's Android device, even if they don't interact with that app directly.
 An example is Google Mobile Services which usually runs behind the scenes and performs support tasks.
 But as it's running, the collected data will include references to it (com.google.android.gms), indicating that it's been used for 0 milliseconds.
 If you are focused on the apps the participant has directly interacted with them, you can exclude the results with 0 ms foreground time.